Smoky, Spicy, Creamy, Warm

 Instructions

-- Chop the roasted and prepped peppers into a small dice and reserve to the side.
+- Dice the roasted peppers and set them to the side.

-- Allow the mixture to come to a boil, then lower the heat to medium and allow to simmer until the potatoes are fork-tender.
+- Allow the mixture to come to a boil, then lower the heat to medium and let it simmer until the potatoes are fork-tender.

 Notes